Luminar 4 Review 2020 [Luminar 4.3 Update]

-For this example, I masked in Aurora, which in my opinion the most interesting of all objects.
+For this example, I masked in an aurora.
 As you can see, Luminar did an excellent job masking it in.

-Although I criticized this tool heavily, I still think it is a nice addition for some who wants their photo to look out of this world and would like to add object into their images without any hassle.
+Although I have no need for this tool, I still think it is a nice addition for those who would like to add object into their images without any hassle.

-These set of tools were created to make enhancing portraits easy.
+This set of tools was created to make enhancing portraits easy.

 If you need to boost an adjustment to a higher value (such as Dark Circles Removal or Teeth Whitening) just add an adjustment layer and use a second instance of the tool.